Xaeroxe/cargo/src/doc/src/reference/unstable.md

 The `-Z checksum-freshness` flag will replace the use of file mtimes in cargo's fingerprints with a file checksum value.
 This is most useful on systems with a poor mtime implementation, or in CI/CD.
 The checksum algorithm can change without notice between cargo versions.
 Fingerprints are used by cargo to determine when a crate needs to be rebuilt.

+For the time being files ingested by build script will continue to use mtimes, even when `checksum-freshness` is enabled.
+This is not intended as a long term solution.

 ## panic-abort-tests
 * Tracking Issue: [#67650](https://github.com/rust-lang/rust/issues/67650)